-Keyword research is the only way to figure out what people are typing into search engines.
+Keyword research is the only way to figure out what people are typing into Google or other search engines.
 You need to know this to avoid creating content about things that nobody is searching for.
 Many website owners make that mistake, and it’s likely a big part of the reason why 90.63% of pages get no traffic from Google, according to Ahrefs study.

 Keyword research also helps you to answer questions like:

 - How hard will it be to rank for this keyword?

 - How much traffic am I likely to get if I rank for this keyword?

 - What kind of content should I create to rank for this keyword?